Exact Tensor Completion Powered by Slim Transforms: Introduction

-In this paper, jumping out of the constraints of isotropy or self-adjointness, we prove that exact tensor completion with arbitrary linear transforms can be achieved with high probability.
-To that end, tensors need to be operated directly in the transform domain different from existing proofs \cite{original_TNN,Lu_CVPR}, which leads us to naturally define a new tensor-tensor product and a new t-SVD.
-By treating the newly defined tensor-tensor product as an operator, a new tensor spectral norm can be induced, of which the tensor nuclear norm is defined as the dual norm.
-Equipped with these newly defined tools, we further show that under certain tensor incoherence conditions, exact tensor completion with arbitrary linear transforms can be achieved with a theoretical guarantee.
+In this paper, jumping out of the constraints of isotropy and self-adjointness, we prove that exact tensor completion with arbitrary linear transforms can be achieved with high probability.
+To that end, tensors need to be operated directly in the transform domain different from existing proofs \cite{original_TNN,Lu_CVPR}.
+Specifically, among the enriched choices of the transforms that enjoy the exact completion guarantee, a new analysis gained through the proof is presented for the first time to show why slim transforms outperform square transforms from a theoretical level.
 Our proof of the main theorem is completely new and challenging as the operator is mingled with the transform $\mathbf{T}$ and the crucial norm-controlling lemmas need to be re-established.
 Since we require neither isotropy nor self-adjointness upon the linear transform, our model and proof are applicable to much more general transforms.
 Extensive experiments on random data and visual data validate the superiority of the proposed method.

 The remainder of this paper is organized as follows.
-Section 2 introduces the notations and gives the new definition of the tensor nuclear norm.
+Section 2 introduces the notations and tensor operators defined directly on the transform domain.
 In Section 3, we introduce the new tensor completion program powered by arbitrary linear transforms and provide the exact completion theoretical guarantee.
-Section 4 presents an efficient algorithm based on ADMM to solve the new program.
-Section 5 provides numerical experiments and the conclusion is drawn in Section 6.
-The detailed proof is organized in Appendices.
+Section 4 provides numerical experiments and a new analysis.
+The conclusion is drawn in Section 5.
+The detailed proof/analysis/algorithms are organized in the appendices.